top of page

 kasey schelling.webp

-Kasey Schelling is the Founder and Executive Director of The Kiva Center.
+Kasey Schelling (she/her) is the Founder and Executive Director of The Kiva Center.
 Throughout the past 10 years, she has passionately dedicated herself to developing the organization's nature-based educational model, an iterative process that has combined professional development with the dynamic process of responding directly to the needs of the children.
 With experience as a public school educator in both the USA and Spain, she has a unique ability to see education from a birds-eye view to create transformative learning spaces.

 Throughout these past 15 years of working with youth, she has seen that when the conditions are right, there is an immense potential for children to channel their inner-genius in service to something greater than themselves.
 She founded The Kiva Center in 2014 with a vision to create a culture that uplifts one another to embody the gift to the world that we are, living lives full of purpose and love.